-We're so prone to criticize what we don't understand...
+We're so prone to criticize what we don't understand.
+Here's an example I made up.

-"Mom and Dad," 21-year-old Steve began as he spoke to his parents, "I appreciate all you've done for me, making it possible for me to get a good education and all.
+"Mom and Dad," says 21-year-old Steve to his parents, "I appreciate all you've done for me, making it possible for me to get a good education and all.
 As you know I'll be finishing college next year.
 What you don't know is that God's been working in my heart.
 I think He wants me to be a missionary in a third-world country."

 You could cut the air with a knife.
 Finally, Steve's mother broke the silence with a sniffle, then these words.
 "You mean you're going to move to another country.
-You're going to... leave us?"
+You're going to...leave us?"